-Garages and permanent outbuildings Visually inspected.
-There is a single integral garage.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property.
-These are generally laid to gravel chips, concrete paving and bedding.
-There is a tarmac driveway/parking area leading to the garage.
-Boundary divisions are marked by timber fencing.
+There are garden grounds to the front and rear of the property, these are generally hard landscaped to decorative chips and concrete paving.
+There are some brick retaining walls within the garden grounds.
+Boundary divisions are marked by metal fencing and timber fencing.
 Ceilings Visually inspected from floor level.
 Ceilings appear to be of plasterboard material.
-There are PVC ceiling finishes.
+There are some textured plaster finishes together with sections of PVC decorative cladding.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction finished in plasterboard.
-There are tiled and timber panel finishes.
+Internal walls are of timber and plasterboard stud construction with a decorated finish.
+There are some tiled wall finishes together with sections of PVC 'wet wall' and textured plaster.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring on the ground floor is of solid concrete construction.
-On the first floor, the flooring is of suspended timber construction.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were and many and more manage moved.
+Flooring is of suspended timber construction.
+I was unable to inspect the sub-floor area as there was no suitable access hatch available.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors some incorporating glazed panels.
+Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
 The kitchen contains a range of floor and wall mounted storage units and worktops.
-Chimney breasts and fireplaces None.
+Chimmey hyperta and financians None Chimney breasts and fireplaces None.

 Internal decorations Visually inspected.
 Internal decorative finishes are generally papered or painted.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switchgear is located within the garage.
+The electrical switchgear is located within a cupboard within the hallway.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is assumed to be located within the external meter box.
-33/4 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Sanitary fittings in the bathroom comprise a white suite of W.C., wash hand basin and bath with mixer shower over.
-The en-suite shower room contains a white suite of W.C., wash hand basin and shower cabinet with mixer shower over.
-The ground floor toilet contains a coloured suite of W.C. and wash hand basin.
+Sanitary fittings in the bathroom comprise a white suite of wc, wash hand basin and bath with mixer shower over.
 There is a sink unit within the kitchen.
-Heating and het water Acceptible posts of the custom wars viewelly in an at all surely Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Worcester' wall mounted gas heating boiler located within the garage.
-This serves water filled radiators throughout the
+There is an 'Alpha' wall mounted gas fired central heating boiler located within a first floor bedroom.
+This serves water filled radiators throughout the property and also provides domestic hot water.

 Drainage Covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be to the main public sewerage system.
+Drainage is to the main public sewerage system.